dashdotrobot/bike-wheel-api/README.md

 ```
 tension: {
-  success: <true | false>,    # Whether calculation was successful
+  success: <true | false>    # Whether calculation was successful
-  error: 'String',            # Optional: Description of error if one occurred
+  error: 'String'            # Optional: Description of error if one occurred
-  spokes: [...],              # List of spoke indices for which results have been calculated
+  spokes: [...]              # List of spoke indices for which results have been calculated
-  tension: [<N>...],          # List of spoke tensions in the deformed wheel
+  tension: [<N>...]          # List of spoke tensions in the deformed wheel
-  tension_initial: [<N>...],  # List of initial spoke tensions in the undeformed wheel
+  tension_initial: [<N>...]  # List of initial spoke tensions in the undeformed wheel
   tension_change: [<N>...]   # List of changes in spoke tension.
 Equivalent to tension - tension_initial
 }
 ```